 Sleek edge profiles and contemporary details

 Light-scale surfacing edge options were one of the NeoCon trends featured in contemporary spaces.
 Lighter edge profiles create a more sleek, European look.
-Large expansive surfaces, with “thinner” looking edges, knife edges, and reverse-knife edges are clearly “in” and used for a wide range of surfaces displayed throughout all NeoCon showrooms.
-Cambria has a beautiful advantage of being natural stone with the capability to have a light-scale edge profile (whether custom or as the standard shale edge) while remaining exceptionally durable for any commercial interior.
+Large expansive surfaces with “thinner” looking edges, knife edges, and reverse-knife edges are clearly “in” and used for a wide range of surfaces displayed throughout all NeoCon showrooms.
+Cambria has a beautiful advantage of being natural stone with the capability to have a light-scale edge profile (whether custom or as a standard shale edge) while remaining exceptionally durable for any commercial interior.

 The Enwork Equilibrium Table features Cambria Brittanicca™ atop an asymmetrical cantilever base.

 Design detail of the Cambria Brittanicca table from Enwork with sleek knife-edge profile.

 This lighter scale trend continues into overall furniture design in general, with finer lines on legs for soft and hard seating options, casegoods, occasional tables, and more by most all manufacturers.
 Midcentury modern was one of the commercial design trends featured to some degree by most of the manufacturers at NeoCon 50 and the popularity of this design aesthetic is likely here to stay for some time.

 Light-scale design pieces with a midcentury modern look were on display from Keilhauer.

 Commercial spaces of the past, with stark, cold gathering spaces and hard, rigid seating have given way to a welcoming living room aesthetic for common spaces.
 Impromptu meeting spaces have more of a living room feel, with soft sofas, chairs, ottomans, and other plush pieces.
 Occasional tables are more coffee-table-like, creating more comfortable and attractive seating ideal for gathering, lingering, and making conversation.